mwpowellhtx/ServiceProcess.Extensions/README.md

 Finally, TryParse comes first, but again, you are free to decide whether, much less how, to process the command-line arguments.

+##### InteractiveThreadServiceRunner and InteractiveTaskParallelServiceRunner

+Thread and Task Parallel interactive ServiceRunners handle their Thread and Task concerns, respectively.
+Basically, they verify that the workers are all Thread or Task oriented, and also wait for the workers to be complete in a Thread or Task specific manner.

+That's about all.
+The rest is pretty well boiler plate InteractiveServiceRunnerBase.

 #### Deciding Which ServiceRunner To Use